DelaDirty/deladirty.github.io/_posts/blog/2025-06-07-encryption.md

   - tooling
   - av-evasion
 layout: single
-excerpt: "Python scripts that will auto-generate keys and encrypt your shellcode into a C# byte array for the OSEP exam..."
+excerpt: "Python scripts that will auto-generate keys and encrypt your shellcode for the OSEP exam."
+header:
+  teaser: /assets/images/shellcode.png
 ---